J-Ramalho/industRial/docs/7_interactions.md

 (I did not go further here as it goes beyond the scope of the assessment)

-### Comparison with anova
+Comparison with anova

-Below I'm doing the common approach we've been using at NSTC in design of experiments.
+Below the common approach we've been using in design of experiments.

 ```r